 Any development plan which is limited to the proposed construction of any permitted accessory use(s) other than fences and signs, such as a home occupation or off-street parking area, as such accessory uses are specifically permitted in Article IV of this chapter, or any development plan consisting of an expansion of, or addition to, an existing conforming structure and/or use not exempted from site plan review by § 276-63B(1) of this chapter and not accounting for more than 10% additional building coverage and not exceeding more than 2,500 square feet of enclosed and roofed area; providing that such development plan does not involve a planned development, the installation of any road improvements or the expansion of public facilities and does not adversely affect the development of an adjoining property or properties.

+STAIR LANDING

+A level floor or platform constructed at a location where the direction of stairs changes, between flights of the stair, or at the top of stair flight.

 STORY

 That portion of a building included between the upper surface of any floor and the upper surface of the next floor above it or, if there is no floor above it, then the surface between the floor and the ceiling next above it.
 For the purpose of this chapter, the interior of the roof shall not be considered a ceiling.
 Moreover, cellars and basements shall be considered stories when considering the height of a building, unless said areas are used solely for ancillary storage.
 A "half-story" is the area under a pitched roof at the top of a building, the floor of which is at least four feet, but no more than six feet, below the plate.